 Text-to-SQL lets users query databases in plain English.
-Instead of writing SELECT AVG(salary) FROM salaries, a user asks "What is the average salary?" and the agent generates, validates, and executes the query automatically.
-This lesson builds that agent with a safety-first approach: destructive operations are blocked by regex validation, and failed queries are automatically corrected.
+Instead of writing SELECT AVG(salary) FROM salaries, a user asks "What is the average salary?"
+The agent then generates, validates, and runs the query on its own.
+In this blog, we build that agent with a safety-first approach.
+Regex validation blocks destructive operations, and failed queries are fixed automatically.

-The dataset is the employees database — a SQLite port of the classic MySQL employees test database with 300,024 employee records across 6 tables.
+The dataset is the employees database.
+It is a SQLite port of the classic MySQL test database, with 300,024 employee records across 6 tables.

 Prerequisites: langgraph, langchain-ollama, langchain-community, langchain-core, python-dotenv installed.
 Ollama running with qwen3.
 The employees_db-full-1.0.6.db SQLite file in a db/ subdirectory.